From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 Being I have been prone to nose bleeds my whole life due to my deviated septum, I’m not surprised that the increase in blood flow in my sinuses would also mean an increase in nosebleeds…like a lot!

 During my first trimester, no joke, I would have around 3-4 nosebleeds a day.

-Not super crazy, but it would be as benign as rubbing or blowing my nose, and it would cause a nosebleed.
+Not super crazy, but it would be as benign as rubbing or blowing my nose and causing a nosebleed.